Kanojo × Kanojo × Kanojo: Plot and characters

 The main protagonist is Shiki Haruomi (志木 春臣, Haruomi Shiki), a handsome boy who is considerably strong, due to his fishing experience on the island.
 He is generally calm and collected.
 Shiki moves into a relative's house after a volcanic eruption occurs on his home island, and in the relative's house, there are three beautiful sisters who happen to be his childhood friends, one of them being Akina Orifushi (織節 秋奈, Orifushi Akina).
 Akina is the second eldest of the sisters, and out of the three, is the most loving towards Shiki.
-She is popular at school, being a perfectionist and honor student.
+She is popular at school, being a perfectionist and an honor student.
 Whilst Akina is usually sweet and kind, she does have a jealous side.
 Though not being the eldest, Akina excels at studies, sports, and housework.

 The eldest sister is Natsumi Orifushi (織節 夏実, Orifushi Natsumi), who became the manager of Min-Min Ice Creamery after the sisters' parents died.
 Natsumi has a hard time resisting alcohol, and can become tipsy just with its scent.
-She is gentle, unfussy, and has a polite-manner way of speaking, however, when she drinks, she becomes aggressive.
-Natsumi's hobbies include fortune telling, she loves to tell other people's fortune, as well as her own.
+She is gentle, unfussy, and has a polite-manner way of speaking; however, when she drinks, she becomes aggressive.
+Natsumi's hobbies include fortune telling, she loves to tell other people's fortunes, as well as her own.
 She likes to call Shiki "Haru-chan", due to her thinking it's more friendly.
 The youngest sister is Mafuyu Orifushi (織節 真冬, Orifushi Mafuyu), who is two grades below Shiki.
-Mafuyu has a quiet, and stoic personality, and because of this, her mood can be hard to read.
-Despite this, Mafuyu is sexually curious, and likes to read erotic novels.
+Mafuyu has a quiet and stoic personality, and because of this, her mood can be hard to read.
+Despite this, Mafuyu is sexually curious and likes to read erotic novels.
 Shiki accidentally sees her masturbating a few times.

 Shiki also becomes enrolled at Akina's school, where he gets acquainted with three other characters, among them being his class president Midori Byakudan (白檀 翠, Byakudan Midori).
 Midori, for some reason, holds a grudge against Shiki.
 She is somewhat stern, and very intelligent, often quoting famous sayings, and proverbs.
 Midori has a best friend called Suzuran Himenohara (姫野原 鈴蘭, Himenohara Suzuran), a shy, bespectacled girl who is also Shiki's classmate.
-She fell in love with Shiki upon first sight, causing her to stalk him regularly.
+She fell in love with Shiki at first sight, causing her to stalk him regularly.
 Suzuran rarely ever talks, but instead communicates by floriography.
-Shiki befriends boy in his class called Tsukasa Honnouji (本能寺 司, Honnouji Tsukasa), who, despite being good-looking, is unpopular with girls.
+Shiki befriends a boy in his class called Tsukasa Honnouji (本能寺 司, Honnouji Tsukasa), who, despite being good-looking, is unpopular with girls.
 This is due to his cowardly and immature nature.
-Tsukasa dislikes this fact about himself, and wishes to be more popular with girls.
+Tsukasa dislikes this fact about himself and wishes to be more popular with girls.
 He feels that Shiki has outclassed him in this respect, but still treasures Shiki as a friend.